checklist

 building plan review

 Building Plan Review coordinates the approval process for building permit review and issuance.
 Plans Examiners review proposed plans; they cannot design projects.
-Our team will help coordinate approval of plans with appropriate code disciplines (Electrical, HVAC, Plumbing, Zoning, etc.); review building plans for compliance with state codes and local ordinances governing construction; and answer questions about a design relating to code.
+Our team will help coordinate approval of plans with appropriate code disciplines (Electrical, HVAC, Plumbing, Zoning, etc.); review building plans for compliance with state codes and local ordinances governing construction; and answer questions about designs related to code.

 fire safety

 Fire alarm and suppression systems may be required for your project.
-Fire Safety also has a permit process; learn more on the Fire Engineering page.
+Fire Safety has a permit process for these systems; the Fire Engineering page is a great resource.

 inspector

 All permits must be inspected and approved by the inspector for the permitting process to be complete.
 Contact your inspector before starting work so you know when inspections are required and can coordinate the work.
 In general, whenever you get a permit, call your inspector right away.
-Find your inspector using this map.
+Find your inspector using DSI's interactive inspector map.

 For information on historic districts or sites, and design guidelines, please contact the City’s Heritage Preservation Commission directly.

 All construction work must meet state building codes.
-View codes online.
 Review our consumer guide to making residential improvements before you sign a contract.

 The City issues licenses and tests for competencies related to several trades.
-Visit the Competency Cards and Trade Worker Registration page for information.
+It's important to be sure the professionals working on your project are properly licensed.

 Refrigeration and Warm Air Competency Card changes under consideration

-Stakeholders are invited to review and offer feedback about proposed changes in Saint Paul Legislative Code relevant to Refrigeration and Warm Air trades.
-Learn more and view a presentation here, and send us your questions and ideas for improvement.
+Stakeholders are invited to review and offer feedback on Saint Paul Legislative Code's proposed changes relevant to Refrigeration and Warm Air trades.
+Send us your questions and ideas for improvement!